 Design – Exterior

-Moving to the rear, the only features of note are the grommets for water cooling tubes and a detachable PSU frame.
+Moving to the back, the only noticeable features are the grommets for water cooling tubes and a detachable PSU frame.

 Design – Interior